databugs/change-data-capture-with-pyflink/README.md

     The above script will create a python virtual environment, activate it, and install all the libraries in `requirements.txt`

 7. **Run the python script: flink_cdc.py**
-    Run the following commands to download the needed dependencies.
+    Run the following commands to download the needed dependencies into a `lib` folder.
 Without them, the job will fail to run.
     ```bash
     chmod +x dependency-downloader.sh